me-io/appium-selenium-starter/README.md

 ## Running Example Tests

-You can find the android and ios example tests inside `_example_tests` directory.
-We also put some example android and ios apps inside `_example_tests/_data/test-apps` directory.
+You can find the android and ios example tests inside `/example/tests` directory.
+We also put some example android and ios apps inside `example/tests/_data/test-apps` directory.

 ### Android Tests

-You need to configure your enviorment for android testing.
-Just run the following command inside your terminal it will configure your enviorment.
+You need to configure your environment for android testing.
+Just run the following command inside your terminal it will configure your environment.

 ```bash
 ./vendor/bin/appium.sh configure